NhatAnhVu/todo-app/README.md

 - How to make interactive features using Reactjs
 - Learn CSS skills
 - How to use Firebase with the projec

+### Continued development

+- Drag and drop to reorder items on the list
+- Edit task
+- login to show todos for each user